-Lost Maples State Natural Area - My Favorite Images
+Lost Maples And Garner State Park Area Images And Prints

 The first recorded history of Lost Maples was with the 17th Century Spanish explorations.
 But Indian tribes such as the Apache and Comanche once roamed this area, too.
 In the early 1970s, the state of Texas acquired the land that makes up this location, and the public was granted access in 1980.

 Lost Maples is best known for the remnant Red Maple trees that grow on the limestone bedrock terrain, but the Red Oak trees are also prominent in the area.
 And in Autumn, these trees come alive with color.
 Crowds of photographers and tourists flock to this park each November in search of some of the best fall color Texas can offer.
 If you can go, the best time is mid-week because the park can fill up early in the day on weekends.
 The Lost Maples official website also has a weekly update of the fall colors.